call: 732.758.1800

 The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM)

-Accreditation Commission for Acupuncture and Oriental Medicine
+The Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM)

 American Organization for Bodywork Therapies of Asia